oddluck/limnoria-plugins/README.md

 >
 > Default: `90`

-`plugins.Wordgames.worddleMinLength`
+`plugins.Wordgames.worddleDifficulty`

-> The minimum length of a word that will be accepted in Worddle.
+> The default difficulty for a Worddle game.
 >
-> Default: `3`
+> Default: `easy` (words must be 3 letters or longer)

 A Technical Note About Worddle
 ------------------------------